What is Sex Therapy?

 Sex therapy is a form of therapy that addresses sexual concerns and

 problems.
-These might constitute anything from an inability to have or
+Examples of this these might include an inability to have or

-maintain an erect penis to not knowing how to have an orgasm, or
+maintain an erect penis, not knowing how to have an orgasm, or

 feeling uncomfortable about sex or the way your body looks.

 offers treatments to help change and heal these and other conditions when

 TExamples of treatment may constitute talking honestly about your feelings with a